Weave Code

 google/cloud-pubsub

 Idiomatic PHP client for Google Cloud Pub/Sub.
-Publish and consume messages between services using REST or gRPC (streaming supported).
-Install via Composer (google/cloud-pubsub) and authenticate with Google Cloud credentials.
+Publish and receive messages between services using REST or gRPC (including streaming).
+Install via Composer and authenticate with Google Cloud credentials for managed, real-time messaging.

 View on GitHub